dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-move-a-toolstrip-out-of-a-toolstripcontainer-onto-a-form.md

 ---
-title: "How to: Move a ToolStrip Out of a ToolStripContainer onto a Form" ms.date: "03/30/2017"
+title: "How to: Move a ToolStrip Out of a ToolStripContainer onto a Form"
+description: Learn about how to move a ToolStrip out of a ToolStripContainer and onto a form in Windows Forms via a 5-step process. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ToolStrip control [Windows Forms], parenting to forms"